 Depending on how far you live from Costco will determine whether it’s worth the membership or not.
 The goal is save what you’re spending on gas, on that trip.

-Gold Star Membership: $55 annually and includes a second household card for free
+Standard Gold Star Membership: $60 annually and includes a second household card for free

-Executive Membership: $110 annually, includes a second household card, 2% rewards on most purchases, additional benefits on Costco services and benefits and upgrades with Costco Travel (more on these services and travel below).
-If it turns out your 2% reward does not cover the cost of the upgraded membership ($55), Costco will refund you the difference.
+Gold Star Executive Membership: Executive membership costs are $120 annually.
+Executive members receive a second household card, 2% rewards on most purchases, additional benefits on Costco services and benefits and upgrades with Costco Travel (more on these services and travel below).
+If it turns out your 2% reward does not cover the cost of the upgraded membership ($60), Costco will refund you the difference.

 Note: Splitting a Costco membership with someone is not okay in their books.
 A second household card is intended for another person living at the same address.
 This could work though if you’re in a roommate situation.